allenling/paxos-implementation/README.md

 no, according to the safety requirements for consensus:

->• Only a value that has been proposed may be chosen,
+> • Only a value that has been proposed may be chosen,
-• Only a single value is chosen, and
+> • Only a single value is chosen, and
-• A process never learns that a value has been chosen unless it actually has been.
+> • A process never learns that a value has been chosen unless it actually has been.
+>
+> -- Paxos Made Simple

 the first one implies that if you ever see any value that was being proposed before, the value you will be proposing must be one of them, you can not write the value you wanted.